Welcome to NISO

 Information on the NISO Altmetrics Initiative

-NISO received a grant from the Alfred P. Sloan Foundation awarded NISO a grant to undertake a two-phase initiative to explore, identify, and advance standards and/or best practices related to a new suite of potential metrics in the community.
+NISO was awarded a grant from the Alfred P. Sloan Foundation to undertake a two-phase initiative to explore, identify, and advance standards and/or best practices related to a new suite of potential metrics in the community.
 Information about the project is here.

 Information on the NISO ONIX-PL Initiative